melinte-andreea/Hair-studio-social-media-analysis/README.md

 Monetization Insights — Which content types best support business goals?
 Top & Bottom Performers — What are the best and worst performing posts?
 Cross-Platform Comparison — How does Facebook performance compare to Instagram?
 ---
-💡 Key Findings
-🎥 Reels with Real Client Transformations Dominate Reels showcasing actual client hair transformations generate 77–87% engagement rates — far exceeding the industry average of 1–3%.
-This is the single highest-performing content format across both platforms.
-📚 Educational > Promotional
-Educational content about hair problems (damage, hair loss, treatments) consistently outperforms promotional content on both Facebook and Instagram.
-The audience responds to value-first content rather than direct advertising.
-📉 Facebook Reach Has Plateaued
-Facebook organic reach has stabilised at approximately 250 impressions per post, regardless of format or content type.
-Topic relevance and seasonal timing have a greater impact on performance than post format on this platform.
-📈 Instagram Grows Fastest in January
-The account sees its highest Instagram follower growth in January, driven by "new year, new look" motivation.
-This seasonal peak should be anticipated and planned for months in advance with dedicated content campaigns.
-📅 Clear Seasonal Pattern on Facebook
-Facebook engagement follows a predictable annual cycle:
-Strong: January, March
-Weak: April through August
-Recovery: September and October
-This pattern enables proactive content planning and realistic performance benchmarking throughout the year.
----
 ## 💡 Key Findings